MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/detect-anomalous-spike-fl.md

 * `dataSet`: current dataset (is always `detectSet`).
 * `firstSeenScope`: timestamp when the scope was first seen.
 * `lastSeenScope`: timestamp when the scope was last seen.
-* `slicesInTrainingScope`: number of slices (e.g., days) that the scope exists in training dataset.
+* `slicesInTrainingScope`: number of slices (for example, days) that the scope exists in training dataset.
-* `countSlicesEntity`: number of slices (e.g., days) that the entity exists on scope.
+* `countSlicesEntity`: number of slices (for example, days) that the entity exists on scope.
 * `avgNumEntity`: average of the numeric variable in training set per entity on scope.
 * `sdNumEntity`: standard deviation of the numeric variable in training set per entity on scope.
 * `firstSeenEntity`: timestamp when the entity was first seen on scope.
 * `lastSeenEntity`: timestamp when the entity was last seen on scope.
-* `slicesInTrainingEntity`: number of slices (e.g., days) that the entity exists on scope in training dataset.
+* `slicesInTrainingEntity`: number of slices (for example, days) that the entity exists on scope in training dataset.
-* `countSlicesScope`: number of slices (e.g., days) that the scope exists.
+* `countSlicesScope`: number of slices (for example, days) that the scope exists.
 * `avgNumScope`: average of the numeric variable in training set per scope.
 * `sdNumScope`: standard deviation of the numeric variable in training set per scope.
 * `zScoreEntity`: Z-score for the current value of numeric variable based on entity model.